jack-roseman/CloudCars/api/README.md

 - [x] POST
 - [x] DELETE

+/classify

+- [x] Add multer to store image in folder named uploads
+- [x] Render image in response.html

 General todos:

 - [ ] Add authentication middleware to secure endpoints.
 - [ ] Add loginpage.html for public folder using authentication middleware and cookies to save jwt.
 - [ ] Add validation to schema fields.
-- [ ] Add Google cloud storage to store images.
-- [ ] Add multer middleware for classification endpoint.
 - [ ] Instead of return clean or dirty return a scale of clean though dirty that is defined by a criterion.

 Questions: